violetwhitney/Smorgasbord/src/content/modules/16-ambient-computing-network-architecture/158-low-and-high-programming/158-low-and-high-programming.md

   - Take for example a ride sharing company that needs to provide billing services to its customers.
 Rather than develop software an expertise in billing, the company might use a microservice from another company that specializes in billing.
 Likewise the company that specializes in billing may also have a need to provide some mapping services or ride sharing services.
 This company would be better suited to access this service from another company vs develop it independently.
 This strategy allows companies to hone and spend resources developing their competitive advantage while also providing that competitive advantage as a service to other companies.

 ![](images/low-hi-4.jpeg)

-### Edge Computing

-- **Edge Computing** - brings computation and data storage closer to the sources of data.
-This is expected to improve response times and save bandwidth

-- **Virtual Machine** - emulation of a computer usually a distinct hardware  software combo

-- **API** - Application Programming Interface, - keyword is interface that allows two apps to talk to each other, APIs are the doorways, so to speak, that allow developers to interact with an application. “contract” or set of clearly defined methods of communication between various services